Fund firm Aberdeen continues U.S. expansion with Arden buy

 "Institutional investors are looking to hedge fund solutions to offer risk/return profiles not available via mainstream strategies and traditional asset classes," said Aberdeen Chief Executive Martin Gilbert.

-"The acquisition of Arden emphasises further Aberdeen’s commitment to diversifying its overall business and to growing its alternatives platform," he added.
+"The acquisition of Arden emphasizes further Aberdeen’s commitment to diversifying its overall business and to growing its alternatives platform," he added.

 The deal follows one in May for FLAG Capital Management, which is involved in private equity and real assets.